 Gatlinburg Malls: Where to Find Local Products, Fashion and Deals

 The term ‘mall’ in Gatlinburg means something different than 100-store complexes anchored by big-box retailers.
-In this mountain destination, visitors find that the top Gatlinburg malls house a collection of boutique shops, brand names, specialty gifts, and art, with many products made in the area by local residents and companies.
+In this mountain destination, visitors find the top Gatlinburg malls house a collection of boutique shops, brand names, specialty gifts, and art.
+Many products are even made in the area by local residents and companies.
 Due to this eclectic mix of businesses and surprise finds, shopping ranks as a favorite thing to do in the Great Smoky Mountains.
-Read more to learn about malls in Gatlinburg and learn why they keep shoppers coming back each year.
+Learn about malls in Gatlinburg and why they keep shoppers coming back each year.

 6 Gatlinburg Malls for a Day Out With the Family